CORPORATE INFORMATION: TAX STRATEGY REPORT

-- The Group will regularly (at least annually) review the tax systems and processes to ensure that it can always meet its compliance obligations in full.
+- The Group will regularly (at least annually) review and document the tax systems and processes to ensure that it can always meet its compliance obligations in full.

 - The Group understands the complex nature of tax and seeks specialist advice in connection with non-routine transactions.

 - The Group contacts external advisers with technical queries when appropriate.
 There are quarterly meetings between the Group and its tax advisers to discuss developments within the Group that requires tax input from specialists and to make the Tax Team aware of relevant legislative changes in relation to taxes.

 - The Chief Financial Officer, who together with Head of Finance, are responsible for day to day tax across the Group and ensure that it has appropriate tax software systems in place to calculate liabilities in line with up to date legislation and appropriately qualified staff to operate these systems.

 Attitude to tax planning

 Our tax risks and working with HMRC

 The Group’s strategic aim is to achieve a low UK tax risk rating as determined by HMRC’s Business Risk Review process.
 The UK Group seeks to achieve this aim through submission of all UK Tax returns on a timely basis and paying the appropriate amount of tax at the right time.
 In addition the Chief Financial Officer seeks to involve the HMRC Customer Compliance Manager in regular dialogue in relation to any major Group activity that may have a significant tax impact.
 As part of this ongoing dialogue the Chief Financial Officer has meetings with the Customer Compliance Manager at least annually.